subscribe to ourNewsletter

 The price for these standard cabinets is listed on the webpage for each of our RTA discount cabinet lines.
 You can get the average price per cabinet for that style by taking the total 10x10 kitchen price and dividing it by the total number of cabinets (11).

-Another important component to think about when shopping for a 10x10 kitchen is the layout.
+Another important component to think about when shopping for a 10x10 kitchen.
 Below we'll discuss design options to consider for your 10x10 kitchen.

 L-Shaped 10x10 Kitchen